-One of the challenges that cyclists deal with is the wide variety of road hazards.
+One of the challenges that cyclists and pedestrians deal with is the wide variety of road hazards they encounter.
 If you see a road hazard, report it using our online hazard report form.

 Can I take one with me?

 Wallet size business cards are available that include a link so that you can always carry the online hazard report with you.
 Contact us to request your own Hazard Report Cards.

 What should I report?

 Any road or sidewalk hazard that endangers or inconveniences cyclists; Potholes, glass in bike lanes, overgrown bushes, damaged sidewalks, nonfunctioning crossing buttons, etc.

 Your report is forwarded to the responsible Public Works agency.
 A representative from the agency may call or email you for more information.
 Public works will look in to the hazard and decide how to address it.